MasonEgger/website/docs/index.md

 I'm Mason Egger, a technical educator, software developer, and community organizer.
-I'm currently on the Developer Education team at [Temporal](https://temporal.io), an organizer and board member of [PyTexas](https://pytexas.org), and the Deputy Province Governor for Province 9 of the [Phi Mu Alpha Sinfonia](https://sinfonia.org) fraternity.
+I'm currently on the Developer Education team at [Temporal](https://temporal.io), an organizer and president of the [PyTexas Foundation](https://pytexas.org), and the Deputy Province Governor for Province 9 of the [Phi Mu Alpha Sinfonia](https://sinfonia.org) fraternity.

 ## Recent Content